Tired of seeing MasterClass ads everywhere and want a complete MasterClass review before paying $180?

 - Amazon Fire TV

 The app is polished and really smooth.
 I normally hate watching anything but YouTube on my phone, but MasterClass isn’t bad at all.
-It even gives you the option to listen to only audio, so it basically turns the course into a series of podcasts rather than videos.
+It even gives you the option to listen to only audio, so it basically turns the course into a series of podcasts rather than videos – I've gone through several while out on bike rides or long walks.

-Plus, you can download classes and watch offline.
+Plus, you can download lessons and watch offline.

 But still, the best for me is binging it before I go to bed or spending a lazy Sunday watching with my girlfriend.